misaelabanto/bright-offer-summary/README.md

 # ☀️ Bright Solar Offer Summary Monorepo

 This repository contains the codebase for the Bright Solar Offer Summary project.
-It is organized as a monorepo using `pnpm` workspaces, containing both the backend and frontend applications, as well as shared packages.
+It is organized as a monorepo using `pnpm` powered by [https://turbo.build/](turborepo), containing both the backend and frontend applications, as well as shared packages.

 ## 📚 Table of Contents
 - [☀️ Bright Solar Offer Summary Monorepo](#️-bright-solar-offer-summary-monorepo)